This site uses analytics cookies to monitor usage in order to improve and maintain online services.

 The LDC Conference website provides lots more advice on how to contribute.

-REGISTRATION, TRAVEL AND HOTELS
+REGISTRATION, DINNER TICKETS, TRAVEL AND HOTEL

 How many people can my LDC send?

 Where an LDC is entitled to send a sole Representative, they are also permitted to send an accompanying Observer.
-The conference fees for this permitted Observer will be covered, however the LDC is responsible for funding travel and accommodation expenses.
+The conference fees for this permitted Observer will be covered, however the LDC is responsible for funding dinner tickets, travel and accommodation expenses.

-Travel and expenses Information about travel arrangements and expense claiming can be also found on the website.
+Information about travel arrangements and expense claiming can be also found on the website.